hank-kuo-cs/EVA-Space-Center/README.md

 ## Train
 ### Data Preprocessing
-- First of all, because the image is 800 x 600, it is really slow down the training time, I use gaussian pyramid down to resize it to 400 x 300.
+1. Because the image is 800 x 600, it is really slow down the training time, I use gaussian pyramid down to resize it to 400 x 300.
-- Secondly, I load the image in gray scale, since I think the color information is not really important to the position regression.
+2. I Load the image in gray scale, since I think the color information is not really important to the position regression.
-- Lastly, using histogram equalization to strengthen edges and textures of the moon image.
+3. Using histogram equalization to strengthen edges and textures of the moon image.
 ### Command Line Usage
 - Just quickly start by the command below.
 ```=bash